 - Scientific name: Octopus vulgaris

 - Distribution: Found in the Mediterranean and in the warmer waters of the Atlantic.
-UK population found to the south and west of the British Isles.
+UK population found mostly to the south and west of the British Isles.

 Paul the Octopus

 In 2010 a common octopus named Paul came to worldwide media attention when it correctly predicted the results of seven football matches involving Germany at the 2010 FIFA World Cup in South Africa, as well as the result of the final between Spain and the Netherlands.
 Hatched from an egg in Weymouth Sea Life Centre in England, Paul was then moved to a German Sea Life Centre and had previously correctly predicted four of Germany’s six results in the Euro 2008 tournament.
-Paul made his predictions by choosing a piece of food (usually a mussel) from two tanks, each of which had the flag of the nations playing attached to the front.
+Paul made his predictions by choosing a piece of food (usually a mussel) from two tanks, each of which had the flag of the nations playing attached to it.
 German fans joking suggested that Paul should be cooked and eaten after he correctly predicted that Germany would be knocked out of the competition by Spain at the semi-final stage.

-Theories for Paul’s success in predicting the result of football matches varied from pure luck, to being attracted to different flag designs, to staff at the Sea Life Centre placing more appetising food in the tank of the team they thought were more likely to win.
+Theories for Paul’s success in predicting the result of football matches varied from pure luck to being attracted to different flag designs, to staff at the Sea Life Centre placing more appetising food in the tank of the team they thought were more likely to win.
 Paul sadly died a few months after the conclusion of the 2010 World cup at the age of two and a half – the average lifespan for a common octopus.